OhioChessClub/ohio-chess-club/README.md

   - Rate limiting of post and get requests.
   - Special limits for changing password per account. (forgot and plain change.)

+- **Password Requirments**
+  - Make passwords have certain requirments so they are not insecure.
+  - Client side and server side detections.

 ## Configuration

 Before using the site, ensure the following configurations in the `.env` file: